 Denver Health emergency nurses are all Colorado state licensed registered nurses and have undergone specialized training to meet the demands of caring for patients experiencing a variety medical emergencies.
 Our unique training program focuses on quick identification of life threatening conditions, knowing what to do and when to do it.
 Many of our ER nurses are board certified emergency nurses with over 8 years of experience in the field of nursing.
 Our mission is to focus on each patient as an individual, caring for anyone who is in need, regardless of their background.

 Denver Health emergency medicine doctors are committed to making our community a healthy place to live, work and raise a family.
 We are honored to have cared for people of this great community and the surrounding region for well over a century.
-Our ER doctors are not only world-class educators, but possess outstanding clinical knowledge and strive to continually provide compassionate, evidence-based, quality care to the community with each life that we touch.
+Our ER doctors are not only world-class educators and researchers, but possess outstanding clinical knowledge and strive to continually provide compassionate, evidence-based, quality care to the community with each life that we touch.

 For a full list of providers, use our Find a Provider search.